dccdoshi/Project_PHYS512/README.md

 # PHYS 512 Final Project: Calculating Transit Timing Variation Curves using N-Body Simulations
+The report for our project is in this repository as "Phys512_Project.pdf".

 You will require the following Python packages to run the code in this repository:
 ## Dependencies
 - rebound